radiantlogic-v8/documentation-new/documentation/installation/self-managed-v9.md

 After setting up port forwarding, you can reach the control panel at [https://localhost:8443/login](https://localhost:8443/login).
 Your browser displays a warning for the self-signed certificate.
 This is expected when you use port-forwarding.

-In a production environment, you may want to expose the iddm-proxy-service securely using a method appropriate for your infrastructure, such as an ingress controller or a Kubernetes LoadBalancer service (e.g., on AWS, GCP, or other cloud platforms).
+In a production environment, expose `iddm-proxy-service` securely through a method appropriate for your infrastructure, such as an ingress controller or a Kubernetes LoadBalancer service (for example, on AWS, GCP, or another cloud platform).

 > Ensure that all Identity Data Management URLs are accessed using HTTPS rather than HTTP for security purposes.